fragglet/dezip/windll/vb/VBReadMe.txt

 execution path.
 The easiest way to satisfy this rule is to keep a copy of unzip32.dll in the directory where the VB executable is stored, but if it's in the command path it should be found.
+NOTE: Whenever a VB program is run from the VB6 IDE, the "path of the VB executable" is the path where the IDE program file "VB6.EXE" is stored, NOT the storage directory of the VB project file (= result of the App.Path property accessed from within the VB program).

 The example code has been edited last with Visual Basic 6, but should be compatible with VB 5.
 To maintain compatibility with VB5 after having modified